Leader Election via Unique Sink Orientation: Dismantlable graphs

-Let $T$ be a spanning subgraph of $\vec{G}$ in which each node $v$, except the root, arbitrarily selects a parent among its neighbors with value equal to $(\textit{value of } v - 1) \mod 3$.
+Let $T$ be a spanning subgraph of $\vec{G}$ in which each node $v$, except the root, arbitrarily selects as a parent a neighbor $w \in N(v)$ such that $x_L(w) = x_L(v) - 1 \mod 3$.
 We show that $T$ is a tree.
-Since $\vec{G}$ is acyclic by Lemma \ref{lem:acyclic}, it follows that $T$ is also acyclic.
+Since $\vec{G}$ is acyclic by Lemma \ref{lem:acyclic}, $T$ is also acyclic.
 We prove that $T$ is connected.

 \begin{lemma} If N\ref{rule:at-least-one-smaller}--N\ref{rule:bigger-smaller-not-touching} are satisfied for every node in a dismantlable graph, $T$ is connected. \end{lemma} \begin{proof} Let $u$ be a node in $T$.
-Since from Lemma \ref{lem:acyclic}, $\vec{G}$ and as a result $T$ does not contain cycles, the directed path starting at $u$ must end at a node without a successor in $T$.
-From N\ref{rule:at-least-one-smaller}, the root is the only node without a smaller neighbor.
+Since from Lemma \ref{lem:acyclic}, $\vec{G}$ and as a result $T$ does not contain cycles, the directed path that starts at $u$ and follows the selected arcs must end at a node without a successor in $T$.
+From N\ref{rule:at-least-one-smaller}, the root is the only node without a successor.
 Hence, any node $u$ must be in a path that reaches the root, and as a result $T$ is connected. \end{proof}

-Finally, since every node in $G$ has a label and must be in $T$, from Lemmas \ref{lem:acyclic} and \ref{lem:connected} we obtain the following:
+Since every node in $G$ has a label and must be in $T$, from Lemmas \ref{lem:acyclic} and \ref{lem:connected} we obtain:

 \begin{theorem}[Soundness] In a dismantlable graph, if N\ref{rule:at-least-one-smaller}--N\ref{rule:bigger-smaller-not-touching} are satisfied for every node, $T$ is a spanning tree. \end{theorem}